annethye/learn-bash/bicycle_world.md

 $ cd porteur/
 ```

-### 6. Change directories up two levels to the bicycle-world-ii/ directory.
-List the files and directories in the bicycle-world-ii/ directory.
+### 6. Change directories up two levels to the bicycle-world-ii/ directory and list the files and directories
 ```
 $ cd ../..
 $ ls